Save Money on Tuition and Exam Fees

 Tuition

-You have the flexibility to choose between using tuition vouchers at a participating provider or opting for tuition reimbursement.
-You could even choose one of each!
+You have the flexibility to choose between using tuition vouchers at a participating provider or opting for tuition reimbursements.
+You can also choose one of each!
+A single tuition benefit (voucher or reimbursement) can cover ONE of the following:

-• Tuition Vouchers You should apply for this benefit if the provider you want to attend is one of our participating providers.
+- Tuition Vouchers - Apply for a voucher if the education institution you want to attend is one of our participating providers.
 A voucher is a piece of paper that acts as payment for tuition at participating providers.
 Over 140 providers accept vouchers, covering the cost of your course directly.
 This is an ideal solution for avoiding out-of-pocket expenses at participating institutions.
 The provider will bill us directly for the cost of your course tuition.

-• Tuition Reimbursements - You should apply for reimbursement if any of the following are true:
+- Tuition Reimbursements - Apply for reimbursement if any of the following are true:

 Tuition Coverage Limits